ByMyBootstraps/activation-steering/README.md

 This would provide hints about how foundation models learn new skills and, if answered posivitely, would cause me to update towards believing that large language models can meaningfully be said to have simple encodings for high level targets like "behave sycophantically".

 My immediate plan is to:
-1) implement actually measures of predictivity rather than looking at graphs and observing that some graphs have an obvious trendline and some do not.
+1) implement numeric measures of predictivity rather than looking at graphs and observing that some graphs have an obvious trendline and some do not.
 2) build some simple tools for measuring consistency between two steering vectors
 3) investigate whether sycophancy can be modulated by removing the component of the models intermediate activation which is parallel to my steering vector
 4) repeat my experiments with steering vectors derived by fine-tuning Zephyr and from other, differently structured datasets